So you’ve been involved in an accident with an uninsured driver, and you’d like to know your rights?

 (b) The owner of the vehicle does have insurance but the car is stolen and the thief does not have insurance.

-(c) The owner of the vehicle did take out insurance, but the insurers have cancelled the policy on the grounds that the owner lied on his proposal form (so the insurance policy is void for non-disclosure).
+(c) The owner of the vehicle did take out insurance but the insurers have canceled the policy on the grounds that the owner lied on his proposal form (so the insurance policy is void for non-disclosure).
 If the insurance is ‘void’ it means it’s as if the policy had never been taken out in the first place – ie there is no policy!